rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Can you fill his skin with harpoons or his head with fishing spears? ^4107

-Lay your hands on him; remember the battle —you will not do it again! ^4108
+Lay your hands on him; remember the battle--you will not do it again! ^4108

 Behold, the hope of a man is false; he is laid low even at the sight of him. ^4109